Grange-over-Sands: History

+Amenities

 Sanatorium

 The clean, sea air and local spring water were believed to be of benefit to tuberculosis sufferers, and in 1891 one of the first sanatoriums in the country was established at Meathop.

-Modern times
+Swimming pool

 In 2003 a new public swimming pool, the "Berners Pool", was opened.
 The pool, which cost £3.5 million, was designed by architects Hodder Associates and won a RIBA Design Award in 2004.
 However it suffered from high running costs and structural problems and was closed in 2006 when the Community Trust which ran it became insolvent.
 It was subsequently demolished in 2013 and later replaced by affordable housing.

 A new pool and leisure centre was subsequently planned as part of the redevelopment of the Grange Lido site.
 However this development was opposed as it would have involved filling in the Grade II listed lido.
 As of September 2018, the future of the site was still being debated.

+Grange Lido

-In January 2019, it was announced that the derelict Grade II listed coastal lido is to be refurbished and reopened to the public, but not as a swimming pool.
+In January 2019, it was announced that the derelict Grade II listed coastal lido would be refurbished and reopened to the public, but not as a swimming pool.

 In August 2019, the derelict Grange Lido opened for public tours.

+Media

 A local free newspaper, Grange Now, which reports on local news, is published monthly and is delivered to over 5,000 homes on the Cartmel Peninsula.

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter, and the Lancaster relay transmitter.